Cal-McH/Diss---Liver-Segmentation/README.md

 - Resnet101 Test 3 IoU/Dice
 - VGG19 Test 3 IoU/Dice

-Not very untuitive but it works.
+Not very intuitive but it works.
 Just a bit confusing when entering your own values.
-Should be changed to extract the correct index from the nine CSVs.
+Ideally should be changed to extract the correct index from the nine CSVs.